zapier/django-knowledge/docs/customize.rst

 be as easy as ``python manage.py collectstatic``.
 If not, you can always copy your files manually to a legacy ``MEDIA_URL`` and override the base template according to the above templates section.

+Likewise, feel free to override the included CSS with your own rules in your own stylesheets.
+We'd recommend not editing the included CSS, as an update or ``collectstatic`` might overwrite them.

 .. _customize-css: